Rising to the challenges of digital transformation

 IONOS Cloud presents the Crisp Research AG strategy paper “System houses and software integrators in digital transformation.”

-all the boxes with its unique and patented Data Centre Designer concept, the DCD for short.
+A rule of thumb: a strong and reliable cloud provider is the best foundation for managing digital transformation.
+They will create a dependable basis for IT workloads – whether on their own or in cooperation with a technology partner who offers support and 24/7 availability.
+The Compute Engine ticks all the boxes with its unique and patented Data Centre Designer concept, the DCD for short.
 Our DCD lets you replicate to the greatest possible extent the familiar process of building and managing a physical data centre, but in this case it’s a virtual one that does not require wiring or other laborious processes.
 The DCD visualises the entire design and handling process just like diagrams on a whiteboard.
 Individual elements are assembled and connected effortlessly via drag and drop.
 It’s probably the most intuitive way to configure a data centre and its infrastructure.

 Companies need to adapt to digitalisation incrementally and in doing so plan each definite stage.
 It is now a question of “how” and no longer just “when.”
 The white paper shows you what companies need to consider especially as they evolve toward digital maturity and how digitalisation can be implemented successfully in individual projects (including a clear check list).